DEEPAKM1802/Multi_LLM_Chatbot/Readme.md

-How to create a virtual environment in VSCode python using terminal
+How to create a virtual environment in VSCode python using terminal:

        if  windows/linux machine: python -m venv .venv

-How to activate the virtual environment
+How to activate the virtual environment:

         if  windows machine: .venv\Scripts\activate

         if linux machine:    source .venv/bin/activate

-How to install packages in python
+How to install packages in python:

     if  windows/linux machine: pip install package_name

     # Example: